 Creative Nonfiction Category:

-Andy is the author of four chapbooks, including, most recently, John Swenson Dynamicron (Dancing Girl Press), as well as a full-length poetry collection, All Night It Is Morning (Diálogos Press, 2014).
+Aimee selected “Villanelle of Her Absence” by Andy Young as one runner-up, writing this about her piece: “Right from the first line, I was destroyed by its vulnerability and insistence for connection with a lost mother.
+A gut-punch of a poem full of love and loss and ultimately a bright lure of hope for a future remade, never to be the same but with a glimmer of a promise that this, too, is also love.”
+Andy Young is the author of four chapbooks, including, most recently, John Swenson Dynamicron (Dancing Girl Press, 2019), as well as a full-length poetry collection, All Night It Is Morning (Diálogos Press, 2014).
 She teaches at New Orleans Center for Creative Arts.
 Her work has recently appeared, or is forthcoming, in The Southern Review, Pank, The Journal of the American Medical Association, and The Cortland Review.
-Her translations, with Khaled Hegazzi, are featured in the Norton Anthology Language for a New Century: Contemporary Poetry from the Middle East, Asia & Beyond.
+Her poems have also been featured in contemporary and flamenco dance productions.

 Short Story by a Public High School Student Category: